 FREQUENTLY ASKED QUESTIONS

-Accepted students will receive a Welcome Packet the last week of April.
+Accepted students will receive a Welcome Packet by the first week of May.

 There is no cost to attend Rainier Prep.
 We are currently a free, public, charter school under WA state law.

 Please contact Rainier Prep’s McKinney Vento Liaison: Kowsar Hassan, 206-494-5979 x703, firstname.lastname@example.org

 Students who are considered “homeless” and are eligible have the right to:

 - The right to continue in the school they were in before becoming homeless, if they want to